noeltock/hammy/readme.txt

 = Introduction =

 Hammy takes your regular content images (within posts and pages) and regenerates a number of smaller sized images.
-When a person visits your website, it then automatically provides them with the most approriate image (or the smallest one possible).
+When a person visits your website, it then automatically provides them with the most appropriate image (or the smallest one possible).
 This makes for a better experience, especially on mobile.
 This uses the new WP 3.5 image code.

 = Will it work on my Theme? =